SelligentMarketingCloud/MobileSDK-Xamarin.Native.Android/README.md

 	Xamarin.AndroidX.VectorDrawable.Animated.1.1.0-rc1
 	Xamarin.AndroidX.VersionedParcelable.1.1.0-rc1
 	Xamarin.AndroidX.ViewPager.1.0.0-rc1

+	* Xamarin base packages:

 	Xamarin.Build.Download.0.4.11
 	Xamarin.Essentials.1.3.1

+	* Firebase packages:

 	Xamarin.Firebase.Common.71.1610.0
 	Xamarin.Firebase.Iid.71.1710.0
 	Xamarin.Firebase.Iid.Interop.71.1601.0
 	Xamarin.Firebase.Measurement.Connector.71.1701.0
 	Xamarin.Firebase.Messaging.71.1740.0

+	* Google play services packages:

 	Xamarin.Google.AutoValue.Annotations.1.6.5
 	Xamarin.GooglePlayServices.Base.71.1610.0
 	Xamarin.GooglePlayServices.Basement.71.1620.0
 	Xamarin.GooglePlayServices.Stats.71.1601.0
 	Xamarin.GooglePlayServices.Tasks.71.1601.0

+	* GoogleGson:

+	GoogleGson.2.8.5

 ## 3. Documentation

-You can refer to the native documentation for information on what extra dependencies you will need for the SDK to work and how to use it.
+You can refer to the native documentation for information on how to use the SDK.
 The documentation is availble at the following link : [Android - Using the SDK](https://github.com/SelligentMarketingCloud/MobileSDK-Android/blob/master/Documentation/Android%20-%20Using%20the%20SDK.pdf)

 You can also take a look at the sample app provided under the SMXAMDROIDTemplate folder